Resource-efficient quantum algorithm for linear systems of equations: Introduction

 In this context, of particular interest is the work by Harrow, Hassadim and Lloyd~\cite{Harrow_2009}, who developed a quantum algorithm (also known as the HHL algorithm nowadays) to solve linear systems of equations.
 This can be thought as a variation of the linear system problem, in which a quantum computer is used to prepare a state $\ket{x} \propto \Vec{x}$, which stores the solution.
 For this reason, this is also defined as the Quantum Linear System Problem~(QLSP), most often.
-Further work following the HHL scheme~\cite{imp1,imp2,imp3,imp4,imp5} has focussed on quantum algorithms that solve a $N \times N$ sparse linear system with, among other features, a logarithmic scaling in $N$, which represents an exponential speed up when compared to the linear scaling of the best possible classical algorithm~\cite{Harrow_2009}.
+Further work following the HHL scheme~\cite{imp1,imp2,imp3,imp4,imp5, 8108698} has focused on recasting the HHL algorithm using the Linear Combination of Unitaries (LCU) framework~\cite{Gui_Lu_2006, LongGui-Lu_2008, LongGui-Lu_2009, imp4} allows the creation of an algorithm that solves a $N \times N$ sparse linear system with, among other features, a logarithmic scaling in $N$, which represents an exponential speed up when compared to the linear scaling of the best possible classical algorithm~\cite{Harrow_2009}.
 It is worth reminding that the exponential advantage of the HHL algorithm is at the core of the exponential advantage of many other quantum algorithms~\cite{Wiebe_2012, Clader_2013, wang2017efficient, Rebentrost_2014, kerenidis2016quantum}.
+We also note recent work extending quantum linear-system methods to more general matrix equations, such as the Sylvester equation $A\Vec{x} + \Vec{x}B = C$~\cite{somma2025}.
+In this setting, the standard linear system $A\Vec{x} = B$ appears as a special case.
+While our focus is on the traditional Quantum Linear System Problem (QLSP), these advances further highlight the growing interest in efficient quantum algorithms for solving matrix equations of increasing generality.